In addition to the major sources, also use these specialized sources.

 International Monetary Fund

-For definitions, see Balance of payments and international investment position manual (DSS) HG3881.5.I58 .I55 2009.
-Data is available electronically through Global Insight and Data-Planet Datasets.
+For definitions, see Balance of payments and international investment position manual and the BPM6 Compilation Guide.
+Data is also available through Global Insight and Data-Planet Datasets

 International Debt Statistics